Erykah Badu's history of being controversial

 She backed off of that when Marchese challenged that statement.

-"Okay, he was a terrible painter," Badu said.
+"OK, he was a terrible painter," Badu said.
 "Poor thing.
 He had a terrible childhood."

-Badu said in the same interview that she was hesitant to pass judgment on Bill Cosby who faces multiple allegations of sexual misconduct ("Because I love Bill Cosby, and I love what he's done for the world.
+Badu said in the same interview that she was hesitant to pass judgment on Bill Cosby, who faces multiple allegations of sexual misconduct ("Because I love Bill Cosby, and I love what he's done for the world.
 But if he's sick, why would I be angry with him?") before adding that she also feels bad for his alleged victims.

 Cosby has denied the allegations.